What Are The IRS Crypto Wash Sale Rules?

 Does the wash sale rule apply to crypto?

-The majority of cryptocurrencies aren’t classified as securities by the IRS, it’s classified as property.
-So right now, the IRS wash sale rule doesn’t apply to crypto.
+The majority of cryptocurrencies aren’t classified as securities.
+Instead, the IRS classifies them as property, and as such, the IRS wash sale rule doesn’t apply to crypto.

 How does the wash sale rule impact my tax bill?

-Given the wash sale rule doesn’t apply to crypto yet, many opportunistic US investors make the most of this tax loophole and seize tax loss harvesting opportunities strategically throughout the year.
+Given that the wash sale rule doesn’t apply to crypto yet, many opportunistic US investors make the most of this tax loophole.

 How to use a crypto portfolio tracker to identify losses